 Timings: Thursday to Sunday – 9:30 AM to 6 PM; Closed from Monday to Wednesday

 Mesmerized much?
-Include the above Edinburgh sightseeing places in your itinerary, and make your next vacation into an unforgettable journey!
+Include the above Edinburgh sightseeing places in the itinerary of your next Europe trip, and turn your vacation into an unforgettable journey!